 UPnP (Universal Plug and Play) allows devices connected to a network to discover each other and automatically open the connections or services for specific applications (e.g. instant messenger, online gaming applications, etc.) UPnP is enabled on your router by default to allow specific applications required by your computers or devices to allow connections through your router as they are needed.

-1. Log into your router management page (see "Access your router management page" on page 26).
+- 1. Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.

-2. Click on Advanced, and click on Advanced Network.
+3. Click on the Administrator section and click on Advanced Network.